 Apart from acting, Yau is also a playwright and director.
-Works he has directed include Those were the Days, The Labels, O (also as playwright), The Man Next Door and The Office.
+Works he has directed include Those were the Days, The Labels, O (also as playwright), The Man Next Door, The Office and Winter.
 A Japanese version of O was presented in September 2012 by the Za-Koenji Public Theatre in Tokyo.
 In 2015, Yau rewrote O as ALONE and this version was presented in Hong Kong and Guangzhou, as well as Seoul as part of the 22 nd BeSeTo Theatre Festival.
 Among Yau’s other works are A Night in the Kitchen, the musical I Love Pineapple Bun, XXXXFILE (renamed The Cell, premiered at the HKRep Black Box Theatre in October 2012), Tea Time and the Life Education Theatre piece No Charcoaling, which was adopted by the Education Bureau as a Chinese-language drama teaching resource for secondary schools.
 In 2013, Yau was nominated in the Best Original Script category for The Cell at the 22nd Hong Kong Drama Awards and 5th Hong Kong Theatre Libre.